- Oops!Something went wrong.Please try again later.

-Since 1967, Batgirl has worn several variations of her world-famous costume.
-Both in the comic book pages, and in other media.
-We’re sure her live-action suit will take inspiration from her entire wardrobe spanning the last five decades.
-And we’re here to rank them all, from least favorite to greatest.
+Barbara Gordon is one of DC Comics’ most famous heroes.
+Since 1967, Batgirl has worn several variations of her world-famous costume—both in the comic book pages, and in other media.
+While Warner Bros. shelved the recent live-action Batgirl movie, that version of the costume took inspiration from her entire wardrobe spanning the last five decades.
+We rank all of Batgirl’s costumes from least favorite to greatest.

-11. DC Super Hero Girls (2015)
+12. DC Super Hero Girls (2015)

-The DC Super Hero Girls cartoon and toyline came out in 2015 and successfully sold the concept of DC heroines to young girls.
-All of their costumes were reinvented.
-Some more successfully than others.
+The DC Super Hero Girls cartoon and toy line came out in 2015 and successfully sold the concept of DC heroines to young girls.
+All of their costumes were reinvented, some more successfully than others.
 In the initial concept, Batgirl loses her famous cowl and cape, and replaces them with a hoodie and mini bat wings.
 It’s totally cute, but loses too many essential elements of the original costume’s silhouette.
 So for that reason, it comes in last.

-10. Young Justice (2010)
+11. Young Justice (2010)

 Warner Bros.
 Animation

-9. Sean Gordon Murphy Costume (2018)
+10. Sean Gordon Murphy Costume (2018)

 9. The Batman (2004)

 Warner Bros.
 Animation